 Becoming a social media copywriter is about developing the right skill set, which includes digital media savvy, communication, and writing.
 The right education can help students hone these skills and more, making them attractive to future employers.

-Anybody can go online and create social media profiles, opening up accounts on several platforms for free.
+Anybody can go online, create social media profiles, and open accounts on several platforms for free.
 Aspiring social media professionals should be comfortable with the major platforms: Facebook, Twitter, and Instagram.
 By avidly using them, future social media copywriters learn what works and what doesn’t, as well as the different styles of communication each platform emphasizes.

 Once an aspiring social media copywriter is online, the next step is to develop social media skills.
-This includes gaining an understanding of graphic design, analytics interpretation, and how to write witty and succinct social media posts that have the potential to “go viral” and reach a wide audience.
+This includes gaining an understanding of graphic design, analytics and their interpretation, and how to write social media posts that have the potential to “go viral” and reach a wide audience.
 By crafting their own social media presence, future copywriters practice brand building and curating images and messages.

-Social media skills can go only so far without refinement.
-A college education helps aspiring social media copywriters get a more nuanced understanding of tone, voice, style, and the mechanics of the English language and its effect on an audience.
-A degree such as Maryville University’s online Bachelor of Arts in English is often an essential step on the path to becoming a social media copywriter.
+Social media skills can only go so far without refinement.
+A college education can help aspiring copywriters gain a more nuanced understanding of tone, voice, style, and the mechanics of the English language and its effect on an audience.
+A degree such as an online Bachelor of Arts in English is often an essential step on the path to becoming a copywriter in the social media landscape.

 Social Media Copywriter Salaries

-The median annual salary for copywriters with social media marketing skills is around $49,800, according to October 2019 PayScale data.
-The bottom 10% earn around $35,000, and the top 10% earn as much as $72,000.
-The U.S. Bureau of Labor Statistics (BLS) does not have specific data on social media copywriters but includes them in the category of public relations specialists, who earn a median annual salary of $60,000, as of May 2018.
+The median annual salary for copywriters with social media marketing skills was around $51,000 as of September 2020, according to compensation website PayScale.
+The bottom 10% earn approximately $37,000, and the top 10% earn as much as $73,000.
+The U.S. Bureau of Labor Statistics (BLS) does not report specific data on social media copywriters, but includes them in the category of public relations specialists.
+Professionals in this occupation earned a median annual salary of $61,150 as of May 2019.

 Employment Outlook for Social Media Copywriters

-The BLS reports the job market for public relations specialists includes 270,000 jobs as of May 2018.
-It projects the employment of these professionals will grow 6% between 2018 and 2028, which is slightly above the national job market average (5%) and equates to 17,300 new jobs in a multitude of industries.
+The BLS reports the job market for public relations specialists includes 274,600 jobs as of 2019.
+It projects the employment of these professionals will grow 7% between 2019 and 2029.
+This is slightly above the national job growth average (4%) and equates to 19,700 new jobs in a multitude of industries.

 Learn More About Becoming a Social Media Copywriter